Christian Coalition of America: 2000s

 In 2000, the coalition moved from Chesapeake, Virginia, to a large office on Capitol Hill in Washington, D.C.
 Combs is the current president and CEO of the Christian Coalition of America.
 She is a founding state director and has been the only woman on the board of directors in the history of the Christian Coalition of America.
 Since moving to the capital, Combs installed members of her family as high-ranking officials in the group, including her daughter Michele Ammons and son-in-law Tracy Ammons.
 Michele and Tracy Ammons later divorced.
 Combs fired her former son-in-law Tracy Ammons after her daughter received a judgement against him for alimony and child support.
 Combs had filed an affidavit on her behalf on Coalition letterhead.

+Combs canceled a direct-mail fund-raising campaign run by fund-raiser Bill Sidebottom of Interact Response Communications aimed at fighting child pornography after a U.S. Supreme Court ruling.
+The cancellation of the campaign in the middle of its run led to nearly a dozen lawsuits by creditors and the bankruptcy of its fund-raising company.
+Without a fund-raising company supporting it, the Christian Coalition went into sharp decline financially.

+In March 2001, the Christian Coalition of America was sued by its African-American employees, who alleged racial discrimination.
+The District Court issued an injunction against the Christian Coalition.
+The case was settled and the African-American plaintiffs received a payment.

 In November 2002, Combs downsized the staff and moved the organization's offices from Washington, D.C., to a suburb of Charleston, South Carolina.
 The coalition reduced its lobbyists in Washington from a dozen to one.
 The Christian Coalition was later sued for $1,890 by Reese & Sons Enterprises of Maryland, the moving company it used for transporting its goods to South Carolina, because of failure to pay the wrapping and packing fee.
 The coalition lost in court in Richmond, Virginia, and finally paid the movers.

 Other reported debts have been $69,729 owed to its longtime law firm, Huff, Poole & Mahoney PC of Virginia Beach, and Global Direct, a fundraising firm in Oklahoma, sued for $87,000 in expenses.

 From the time Robertson left the group in 2001 until 2006, the coalition's influence greatly declined.
 Revenue declined from a high of $26.5 million in 1996 to $1.3 million in 2004.
 The organization's 2004 income tax return showed the Christian Coalition to be technically bankrupt, with debts exceeding assets by more than $2 million.